Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Experiments

 \subparagraph*{Statistics.}

 We measured the execution time of the algorithms with the \texttt{clock\_gettime} function in C++.
-We used the PAPI library\footnote{\url{http://icl.utk.edu/papi/}} for statistics related to L1, L2 and L3 cache accesses and misses.
-Finally, we count the space of the algorithms by considering the \emph{Maximum resident set size} returned by \texttt{/usr/bin/time -v}.
+Due to the different parser implementations, we do not consider the time taken to parse the input trees.
+We used the PAPI library\footnote{\url{http://icl.utk.edu/papi/}} for statistics related to instructions, L1, L2, and~L3 cache accesses and misses.
+Finally, we count the space of the algorithms by considering the~\emph{Maximum resident set size} returned by \texttt{/usr/bin/time -v}.